AmanMinhas/create-react-app-with-express-generator/README.md

 In myapp/ run
 `create-react-app client`

 This will create a new directory client.
-This is where all your react code it.
+This is where all your react code is.
 Also notice that client directory has it's own package.json.
 Your project as it stands has 2 package.json files, one in myapp/ and another in myapp/client/

 * `cd client`
 * `npm start`